Cherry Blossom is in full bloom in Tokyo now!

 Transportation: [Train] JR Ueno station by Ginza Line, Akagi line, Hitachi- Tokiwa, Akita Shinkansen, Hibiya line, Hokurika-Shinkansen, Joban Line, Joetsu Shinkansen, Keihintohoku Line, Odoriko

-You’re always welcome to give us a ring at 020 85438133 or email firstname.lastname@example.org for more information.
+You’re always welcome to give us a ring on 020 85438133 or email firstname.lastname@example.org for more information.